Bash-09/mince-raft-rs/README.md

 # Compiling/Running

 Currently this does not have any title menu or settings and just automatically connects to a server to play.
 If you want to try the current client, you will need to start a Minecraft server (like Spigot) and turn off authentication, set the IP of the server in `src/client.rs` to your server and recompile the project.
-(You will probably also need to enable flying as well to prevent the client from getting kicked regularly)
+(You will probably also need to enable flying in the server properties to prevent the client from getting kicked regularly)

 # Current Features